 No increase in any biomass fraction was associated with increased photosynthetic rate under eCO2 for either A. floribunda or E. camaldulensis.
 A. floribunda underwent substantial root mortality in response to waterlogging, although the presence of spongy white aerenchymous adventitious roots indicated a degree of morphological adaptation to anoxia (Evans 2004).
 Conversely, waterlogging stimulated fine root growth in E. camaldulensis.
 A proliferation of fine aerenchymous roots both below and above the water line was observed in waterlogged and recovered plants, corresponding to increased fine root mass compared with control plants.
 The strong morphological response of E. camaldulensis root systems combined with higher photosynthetic rate in recovering compared with control plants, and higher stomatal conductance in waterlogged plants than control or recovering plants, indicates that E. camaldulensis responded favourably to waterlogging in this study.
 This growth response concurs with the results of previous studies (Sena-Gomes & Kozlowski 1980; Marcar 1993, although see Kogawara et al. 2006).
 No evidence was found to support the hypothesis that higher water use efficiency under eCO2 might facilitate photosynthesis where waterlogging had caused stomatal closure.
 WUE was altered by waterlogging only in A. floribunda, and by CO2 level only in E. camaldulensis.
 WUE was dependent on the combination of waterlogging status and CO2 level in C. cunninghamiana, being higher at eCO2 than aCO2 for waterlogged plants only.
 The lack of stomatal response to waterlogging indicates that higher WUE under eCO2 is not the mechanism maintaining photosynthetic rate under waterlogging for C. cunninghamiana.

 Waterlogging and atmospheric CO2 level also altered functional traits in a species-specific manner, but no interactive effects were found.
 Traits of A. floribunda and E. camaldulensis were affected by waterlogging status but not CO2 level, whereas C. cunninghamiana was affected by CO2.
-Decreased SLA and increased fine root dry matter content – a proxy for fine root tissue density (Birouste et al. 2013) – in waterlogged A. floribunda indicate a shift towards the slower growth – longer life end of their respective economic spectra (Reich 2014), but this shift was not sustained following the refractory period.
+Decreased SLA and increased fine root dry matter content – a proxy for fine root tissue density (Birouste et al. 2013) – in waterlogged A. floribunda indicate a shift towards the slower growth – longer lifespan end of their respective economic spectra (Reich 2014), but this shift was not sustained following the refractory period.
 A corresponding pattern in water use efficiency corroborates this inference.
 Higher root dry matter content under waterlogging has been linked to the requirement for structural support of air spaces in aerenchymous root tissue (Ryser, Gill & Byrne 2011).
 Suberization of root hypodermal tissue often occurs under waterlogging as a means of reducing radial oxygen loss (Visser et al. 2000; De Simone et al. 2002) and may also increase root dry matter content.
 E. camaldulensis responded in an opposite manner, with higher SLA under waterlogging, and lower root dry matter content under waterlogging and after the refractory period.
 This species appears to employ an opportunistic ‘fast growth’ ecological strategy in response to waterlogging, involving proliferation of lower density roots, and lower carbon investment in leaf tissue (Wright et al. 2004; Reich 2014).
 We found no evidence for decreased SLA under eCO2 as previously described (Poorter & Navas 2003).
 Previous studies report inconsistent effects of eCO2 on fine root dry matter content in non-riparian species: eCO2 had no effect on Liquidambar styraciflua or Pinus strobus fRDMC (Bauer & Berntson 2001; Iversen, Ledford & Norby 2008), caused a small decrease in Betula alleghaniensis (Bauer & Berntson 2001) and increased fRDMC in cotton (Prior et al. 1994).
 In this study, eCO2 significantly increased fine root dry matter content in C. cunninghamiana irrespective of waterlogging treatment.